YousufRaza1/Shop-Sphere/README.md

 - **Shopping Cart:** Add products to the cart and manage quantities.
 View a detailed summary of the cart.
 - **Order Management:** Place orders with a seamless checkout experience.Track current and past orders.
 - **Profile Management:** Edit personal details, view order history.
+- **Lottie Animation:** Integrate some nice animation using lottie.
 - **Theme Support:** Toggle between light mode, dark mode, or system mode for an enhanced visual experience.
 - **Error handling:** Comprehensive error handling ensures smooth app navigation and feedback in case of issues.